rspurgeon/cp-rspurgeon-avro-schema-reg-review/NOTES.md

 [Schema Registry Developer Guide](https://docs.confluent.io/current/schema-registry/develop/development.html) made me think I was going to get documentation on developing to Avro/SR, but instead this is related to building SR itself.

 Took me some poking around before I found what I think is the key [document](https://docs.confluent.io/current/app-development/index.html) for a developer who wishes to start producing data using 'old school' producer.
+This document nicely helps me with the maven dependencies, but... uh oh, it's not resolving.
+Experience tells me that it's because confluent hosts their own maven repository...
+So Now i need to google that because I can never remember it.
+I think anywhere the documents list cp dependencies, this bit of information needs to be readily apparent.
+Using the confluent site search to look for this isn't proving useful, search terms like `packages` or `maven` don't give me top hit of what i want.  resorting to google.
+Ok, i got led back to cp [client install document](https://docs.confluent.io/current/clients/install.html)

+Building the producer was easy once I was in the right place in the documentation.
+[Schema Registry Serializer and Formatter](https://docs.confluent.io/current/schema-registry/serializer-formatter.html#serializer-and-formatter) turned out to be the most applicable to my desired use case, which was fast time to market for a basic producer.